 (3) To verify the actual number of hours of participation in approved activities, the K-TAP recipient shall provide the following:

-(a) A PA-33, Verification of Kentucky Works Participation; or
+(a) A KW-33, Verification of Kentucky Works Program Participation; or

-(b) A Monthly calendar sheet or log that requires the signature of the work-eligible individual and person supervising the work-eligible individual.
+(b) A monthly calendar sheet or log that requires the signature of the person supervising the work-eligible individual.

 Section 3.
 Exceptions to Program Participation.
 (1) A work-eligible individual shall be considered to be engaged in work for a month in a fiscal year if the individual: